Investors Real Estate Trust (NYSE:CSR) Updates FY 2022 Earnings Guidance

-Investors Real Estate Trust (NYSE:CSR – Get Rating) updated its FY 2022 earnings guidance on Monday.
+Investors Real Estate Trust (NYSE:CSR – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $4.330-$4.570 for the period.
 The company issued revenue guidance of -.

-A number of research analysts have recently issued reports on the stock.
-Zacks Investment Research raised shares of Investors Real Estate Trust from a hold rating to a buy rating and set a $119.00 price objective on the stock in a research report on Tuesday, March 8th.
-Robert W. Baird lifted their price objective on shares of Investors Real Estate Trust from $106.00 to $110.00 and gave the stock a neutral rating in a research report on Friday, January 7th.
-BTIG Research lifted their price objective on shares of Investors Real Estate Trust from $108.00 to $115.00 and gave the stock a buy rating in a research report on Monday, December 13th.
-Royal Bank of Canada started coverage on shares of Investors Real Estate Trust in a research report on Friday.
-They set a sector perform rating and a $105.00 target price on the stock.
-Finally, BMO Capital Markets downgraded shares of Investors Real Estate Trust from an outperform rating to a market perform rating and boosted their target price for the stock from $107.00 to $112.00 in a research report on Thursday, December 9th.
-Four investment analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-According to MarketBeat, the company presently has an average rating of Buy and a consensus price target of $106.11.

 Investors Real Estate Trust Company Profile (Get Rating)